 - Precision3D dataset for accurate elevation models

-- Strong government and defense contract history
+- Deep government and defense contract history

 Considerations:

-- Premium pricing reflects the high resolution
+- Premium pricing matches the premium resolution

 Pricing: Enterprise; per-image or subscription agreements.